azonenberg/freesample/doc/review/schematic-checklist.md

 ### Clocks

 * [ ] All oscillators meet required jitter / frequency tolerance.
 Be extra cautious with MEMS oscillators as these tend to have higher jitter.
-* [ ] Correct load caps provided for discrete crystals
+* [x] Correct load caps provided for discrete crystals * N/A *
-* [ ] Crystals only used if IC has an integrated crystal driver
+* [x] Crystals only used if IC has an integrated crystal driver
 * [ ] Banking / clock capable input rules met for clocks going to FPGAs

 ### Strap/init pins

 * [ ] Pullup/pulldowns on all signals that need defined state at boot
 * [ ] Strap pins connected to correct rail for desired state
-* [ ] JTAG/ICSP connector provided for all programmable devices
+* [x] JTAG/ICSP connector provided for all programmable devices
-* [ ] Config/boot flash provided for all FPGAs or MPUs without internal flash
+* [x] Config/boot flash provided for all FPGAs or MPUs without internal flash
 * [ ] Reference resistors correct value and reference rail

 ### External interface protection